Baroness (G.I. Joe): Renegades

 In "Union of the Snake", Baroness and Doctor Mindbender worked on a mind-control plot involving the Black Adder phones and the siphoning of Tomax and Xamot's psychic abilities.
 During that time, it is revealed that Baroness' family has done things that made them enemies of the Oktober Guard (namely Red Star).
 The Joes were able to thwart their plans before Red Star could blow up the Cisarovna Chateau while Tomax and Xamot escaped upon temporarily mind-controlling Baroness and Doctor Mindbender.

 In "Cousins", Baroness and some soldiers accompany Major Bludd in hunting the Joes in Mississippi.
 Though the Joes repelled them, Major Bludd ended up emerging from the water following an alligator attack where his missing right arm ended up surprising Baroness.
 In "Going Underground," Baroness operated a remote-controlled burrowing excavator in order to make tunnels for Cobra Industries with Cobra Commander overseeing her work.
 After Snake Eyes cut the power to the burrowing excavator, Cobra Commander tells Baroness to give him a reason why he shouldn't dispose of her.
 Baroness tells Cobra Commander that she has Destro and Doctor Mindbender working on a back-up plan.

 In "Revelations Pt.
 2", Baroness leads a bunch of Bio-Vipers to attack the Joes in order to swipe Scarlett's locket when it turns out that her locket has part of a crystal that is needed in order to power the M.A.S.S.
 Device.
 Scarlett and Snake Eyes fight Baroness and Doctor Mindbender in the room where the M.A.S.S. device is.
 Overwhelming Bio-Vipers end up defeating Scarlett and Snake Eyes where a message that her father had said causes Baroness and Doctor Mindbender to force Scarlett into entering the code to the M.A.S.S.
 Device using Snake Eyes as bait.
 The M.A.S.S.
 Device is a success as Professor Patrick O'Hara emerges from the M.A.S.S. device.
 After Snake Eyes ends up destroying the M.A.S.S.
 Device, its destruction causes a wormhole that sucks Baroness and Doctor Mindbender in.
-It is unknown what happened to them.
+It is unknown what happened to them though it is likely they survived.